Blackmore, Harold

 Biographical Text

-After playing local football for Silverton United, Harold Blackmore joined Exeter City in the summer 1924, although he had played two matches for the City reserve team in 1923-24 as an amateur.
-On signing it was reported: ‘With the right training it is thought he could develop into a very good player.
+After playing local football for Silverton United, Harold joined Exeter City in the summer of 1924 after appearing twice for the reserves as an amateur.
+On signing it was reported that ‘‘with the right training it is thought he could develop into a very good player.
 Among his attributes, he is a possessor of a cracking left foot shot.’
-He made his league debut for the Grecians in a 1-0 home win against Swindon Town in October 1924, and went on to make 11 appearances, scoring six goals.
-He did even better in 1925-26 with 14 goals in 27 appearances and by the time he reached the following season, the goals were flowing with regularity, as he notched 25 in 33 starts.

-Harold died in December 1989, following a battle with a long illness.
+Harold Blackmore died in Exeter in December 1989 after a long illness.

 Appearances